ISP19/problems/properties/README.md

 print("Age", animal.age)
 ```

-Changing `age` to a method causes code like this to fail.
+Changing `age` to a method causes this code to fail.
 We can't rewrite all the existing apps that use `Animal.age`.

 ### Solution using a Read-only Property